-Success means well received by investors, and all issued amount is quickly sold out.
+Success means well received by investors, meaning all issuing amount is quickly purchased.

-Success depends on two factors:
+Success depends on two factors.

-- Appropriate pricing which appears on the yield spread of the bonds against benchmark bond, usually long term central government bond of the country denominated in the same currency. - General sentiments of bond markets of the country.
-Although the pricing of the bond is appropriate, investors' appetite will subdue if the market sentiment is deteriorated due to e.g. a surprise announcement of monetary tightening by central bank.
+One is an appropriate pricing of credit which appears on the yield spread of the bonds against benchmark bond, usually long term central government bond of the country denominated in the same currency.

+The other is a general sentiments of bond markets of the country.
+Although the pricing of the bond is appropriate, investors' appetite will subdue if the market sentiment is deteriorated due to e.g. a surprise announcement of monetary tightening by central bankers.

-What is good pricing?
+What is a good pricing?